Kaysharp42/mi-home-toolkit/README.md

 - View device information, such as `token`, `ip`, `did`
 - Enable LAN mode for bulbs
 - Execute device commands
+- Remember login credentials across sessions
+- Save frequently used commands
+- Execute commands with keyboard shortcuts
+- Auto-start on Windows startup and minimize to tray

 ## Usage